mongodb/docs-app-services/source/includes/note-collections-in-mixed-sync.rst

-.. note:: Collections in Mixed fields supported in Apps created after March XX, 2024
+.. note:: Collections in Mixed Fields supported in Apps created after March XX, 2024

     App Services Apps created *after* March XX, 2024 can store collections (arrays and dictionaries) in mixed data properties.
 You can